- Race Information

 Inducted into the National Racing Museum’s Hall of Fame on Aug.
 12, 2011, in Saratoga Springs, New York.

-Is enjoying a tremendous 2013 campaign as he has already captured four Grade 1 stakes – the Metropolitan Handicap at Belmont Park with Sahara Sky, the Clement L. Hirsch Stakes at Del Mar with Lady of Fifty, the Test Stakes at Saratoga with Sweet Lulu, and the Del Mar Futurity with Tamarando.
+Won the following Grade 1 stakes in 2013: the CashCall Futurity at Betfair Hollywood Park with Shared Belief, the Metropolitan Handicap at Belmont Park with Sahara Sky, the Clement L. Hirsch Stakes at Del Mar with Lady of Fifty, the Test Stakes at Saratoga with Sweet Lulu, and the Del Mar Futurity with Tamarando.

 Earned his first Breeders’ Cup victory on Nov.
 6, 2010, at Churchill Downs when he won the $1 million Dirt Mile with longshot Dakota Phone, who paid $77.40.